sensorbee/docs/source/tutorial/getting_started.rst

 Firstly, to allow the server to process some stream data, it needs to have a **topology**.
 A topology is a similar concept to a database in RDBMSs.
-It has processing comopnents such as data sources, continuous views, and so on.
+It has processing components such as data sources, continuous views, and so on.
 Use ``sensorbee topology create`` commands to create a new topology ``wordcount`` for the tutorial::